-The second assessment will be assessed by two assessors on Zoom.
 You need a volunteer to demonstrate taking pulses and BP and another physical examination- either respiratory or musculoskeletal since these are visible on zoom more easily than the others.
 This part of the assessment should take about 10 minutes.
-There will then be 20 minutes of Q&A on topics like red flags, ethics and safety of practice, favourite herbs for xyz and contraindications or cautions e.g. herbs for pregnancy etc.
+There will then be 30 minutes of Q&A on topics like red flags, ethics and safety of practice, favourite herbs for XYZ and contraindications or cautions e.g. herbs for pregnancy etc. and also discussing some of your course work.